expressjs/expressjs.com/starter/installing.md

 $ npm init
 ~~~

-This command will prompt your for a number of things such as the name and version of your application.
+This command prompts you for a number of things, such as the name and version of your application.
-For now, you can simply hit RETURN to accept the defaults for most of them, except for:
+For now, you can simply hit RETURN to accept the defaults for most of them, with the following exception:

 ~~~sh
 entry point: (index.js)
 ~~~

-Enter `app.js` or whatever you want the name of the main file to be.
+Enter `app.js`, or whatever you want the name of the main file to be.
 If you want it to be `index.js`, hit RETURN to accept the suggested default file name.

-Now install Express in the app directory and save it in the dependencies list:
+Now install Express in the `app` directory and save it in the dependencies list.
+For example:

 ~~~sh
 $ npm install express --save
 ~~~

-To install Express temporarily, and not add it to the dependencies list, omit the `--save` option:
+To install Express temporarily and not add it to the dependencies list, omit the `--save` option:

 ~~~sh
 $ npm install express